 Do the Seven-Minute Exercise

 I've found doing this to be fun and effective—in fact, it's based on a scientifically proven HICT (high-intensity circuit training) workout to help you burn fat and improve your cardiovascular health.
 But even if you don't have an Alexa, you can still lead the workout yourself at home.

 Find a Buddy

 There's strength in numbers—literally.
 The Köhler Effect suggests that a person will work harder as a member of a group than when working individually, which rings especially true from a fitness perspective.

 I somehow convinced my boyfriend to come with me to a yoga class at a local studio, and he fell in love with it so much that he set a recurring calendar reminder so that we stick to it.
 Having him as my yoga buddy means that I have someone to push me to go even when I'm not in the mood, and there's also that element of guilt that I'm letting him down if I decide to skip out.

 Try Self-Led Yoga

 For those days when my workload piles up or I have a schedule conflict and can't make it to yoga class, I utilize YouTube yoga.
 There are so many good channels and teachers that make being an at-home Yogi a breeze.
 One of my favorite channels is Yoga With Adriene, which boasts a slew of different videos like total body workouts, targeted yoga (like yoga for abs or—get this—your feet), and beginner's yoga.
 Just set up your laptop, lay down a mat, press play, and flow.

 Do Something You Love

 Take the Stairs

 Every time there's a choice between taking an escalator or the stairs, I always opt for the staircase.
-It also feels great to make it to the top first while watching everyone else slowly make their way up.
-(I know I'll pay for this one day.)
 I try to do the same thing in lieu of using an elevator, though, admittedly, my office and my apartment are on the 18th and 24th floors, respectively, so I tend to take the elevator in these cases.